mjkeeble/Best_In_Blues/README.md

 ## The challenges

 The main challenges developing this project were:
-* Getting to grips with Git in a multi-developer situation and deling with merge conflicts
+* Getting to grips with Git in a multi-developer situation and dealing with merge conflicts
 * Keeping track of the various routes for front-end rendering and database management
 * Rendering of dates - not an issue we managed to solve during the time available